 - heavy cream - May substitute sour cream, or ½ cup milk

-How to Make It
+How to Make One Pot Swedish Meatballs

 First Make The Meatballs

-Make the homemade meatballs in 3 easy steps:
+Make them in 3 easy steps:

-1. Combine Ingredients.
+Step 1.
+Combine Ingredients.
 Place all meatball ingredients into a large bowl and mix them together until combined.

 Roll each ball around in the palm of your hand to smooth it into a round shape and set aside on a plate.